Balanced metrics, Zoll deformations and isosystolic inequalities in $\mathbb{C}P^n$: Main Results

 \subsection{The Class $\mathcal{W}_k$}

-The criteria of integrability of the almost complex hyperplanes by minimal submanifolds, in the definition of $\mathcal{Z}$, can be view as a variation of the \textit{axiom of holomorphic planes} presented in the following paper by K. Yano and I. Mogi (\cite{YanoMogi55}), where they study integrability of complex planes by totally geodesic submanifolds, instead of minimal ones.
-On its turn, this is a generalization of the classical \textit{axiom of $r$-planes}, defined and studied by E. Cartan.
+The criteria of integrability of the almost complex hyperplanes by minimal submanifolds, in the definition of $\mathcal{Z}$ (see definition $\ref{zollmetricsdef}$), can be viewed as a variation of the \textit{axiom of holomorphic planes} presented in the following paper by K. Yano and I. Mogi (\cite{YanoMogi55}), where they study integrability of complex planes by totally geodesic submanifolds, instead of minimal ones.
+This is a generalization of the classical \textit{axiom of $r$-planes}, defined and studied by E. Cartan.
 Moreover, the minimal counterpart of the axiom of $r$-planes was characterized by T. Hangan (\cite{Hangan96}, \cite{hangan1997beltrami}).